rsm-gh/build-deb/README.md

        https://github.com/rsm-gh/build-deb

 DESCRIPTION
-       This program facilitates the creation of Debian packages for binaries or in‐ terpreted languages such as Python, Bash, or Perl.
+       This script facilitates the creation of Debian packages for binaries or in‐ terpreted languages such as Python, Bash, or Perl.
 It is designed for creat‐ ing  "basic"  Debian  packages and does not replace more advanced tools like "dpkg-buildpackage."
 Nevertheless, it allows the use of features  like  pre-